am a medical ethicist and a barrister at 12 King's Bench Walk Chambers, London.

 outlets (some of my articles are available online).
 For more details on my lecturing topics and availability, please see this page.

 have sat on various committees, including those of the Ministry of Defence, the Ministry of Justice, and the Royal College of Surgeons.
+I have provided ethics advice and training to the MoD and leading companies.

 research interests are broad, and include the doctor-patient relationship, truth-telling